 Ingredients for 6 croissants, you of course can double the recipe,

-- 200 grams gluten free or spelt flour
+- 200 grams gluten free all purpose or spelt flour

 - 4 Tbsp. solid coconut oil from the fridge, the oil will be scraped so it has to stay firm, here I used the unscented type of oil

 - 1 Tbsp. rice syrup or other sweetener of choice